A Fairness-Aware Strategy for B5G Physical-layer Security Leveraging Reconfigurable Intelligent Surfaces: System Considered and Problem Statement

-Table~\ref{tab:notation} summarizes the main acronyms and notation used in our work.
-We consider a situation where a \gls*{bs} with $N_t$ transmit antennas and $N_r$ receiving antennas has to communicate with $k$ legitimate \gls*{ue} units, each one modeled with a single antenna for transmitting and receiving.
-The direct Line-of-Sight (LoS) communication is not possible due to an obstacle and we do not consider communications through this obstacle.
-The \gls*{ris}, composed of $N$ elements, is deployed to allow communications between the \gls*{bs} and the \gls*{ue} for both downlink and uplink communications.
-The problem is supposed to be planar, for simplification.
+In this section, we define the considered system and clarify the problem we want to study.
+Table~\ref{tab:notation} summarizes the main acronyms and notations used in our work.
+We consider a scenario where a \gls*{bs} with $N_t$ transmit antennas and $N_r$ receiving antennas communicates with $k$ legitimate \gls*{ue} units, each modeled as a single-antenna transceiver.
+A direct \gls*{los} link between the \gls*{bs} and the \glspl*{ue} is assumed to be blocked by an obstacle.
+To overcome this limitation, a \gls*{ris} composed of $N$ reflecting elements is deployed to assist both downlink and uplink communications.
+For tractability, we assume the network topology lies in a planar configuration \cite{huang2019reconfigurable, huang2020reconfigurable, Peng2022}.

-We assume the \gls*{ris}-\gls*{drl} setup proposed by Peng \etal work~\cite{peng2022deep} (cf. Figure~\ref{fig:env_multiple_user}), but slightly relax their theoretical assumptions, e.g., we assume absence of eavesdroppers.
-We also assume that \gls*{ue} units are fixed for a certain simulation episode.
-All other parameters and choices in Peng \etal work remain unchanged.
-Their component modeling, channel modeling, propagation model, interference and methods to compute the \glspl*{sinr} are used for reward computation.
-We focus our main change on the \gls*{drl} elements.
-More specifically, novel reward functions and \gls{drl} algorithms (cf. Sections~\ref{part:rewards} and~\ref{part:rl_algorithms} for further details).

-Our \gls*{drl} system jointly operates and picks up the $W \in \mathbb{C}^{N_t \times K}$ beamforming matrix at the \gls*{bs} and computes the diagonal phase shift matrix of the \gls*{ris} $\Phi \in \mathbb{C}^{N \times N}$.
-We assume that the \gls*{ris} introduces no power loss for the transiting signal.
-The main objective is to develop a system that maximizes the legitimate data rate transmitted to \gls*{ue} while ensuring that each user receives a minimum usable data rate.

-Additionally, we seek to equitably distribute any surplus data rate among the users.
-The objective is to prevent any single user or group of users from monopolizing the majority of the bandwidth, thereby ensuring that others are not left with minimal resources.
-This optimization process is nonlinear, making it challenging to solve through traditional methods.
-The presence of multiple constraints further complicates the underlying problem.